ovh/docs/pages/platform/kubernetes-k8s/encrypt-secret-with-kubeseal/guide.en-gb.md

 ## Objective

 When you want to store your Kubernetes resources, as YAML manifest, the common way is to store/keep them in a Git repository.
 Thanks to that you can also create, edit and delete automatically with Infrastructure as Code and CI/CD your Kubernetes clusters and resources.

 In the Kubernetes world when we want to handle sensitive data, the usage is to store it in a Secret in a Kubernetes cluster.
-But the problem is that you can't store a Secret in a Version Control tool because the Secret is not encrypted, it's a question of security.
+But the problem is that you can't store a Secret in a Version Control because the Secret is not encrypted, it's a question of security.

-As at OVHcloud, we like to provide you with the best products and services and for us security is important, that's why we wanted to help you to discover Kubeseal which will help you to encrypt your sensitive informations and deploy them easily in your OVHcloud Managed Kubernetes.
+As at OVHcloud, we like to provide you with the best products and services and for us security is important, that's why we wanted to help you to discover Sealed Secrets and `kubeseal` CLI which will help you to encrypt your sensitive informations and deploy them easily in your OVHcloud Managed Kubernetes.

 In this guide you will:

-- Install Kubeseal
+- Install Kubeseal CLI
-- TODO: xxx
-- TODO: xxx
+- Deploy Sealed Secrets in your OVHcloud Managed Kubernetes
+- Generate and deploy a SealedSecret

 You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external} to reinitialize your cluster before following this tutorial.

 ## Kubernetes Secrets

-As we said, Secrets in Kubernetes are used to store sensitive data, like password, keys, certificates and token.
+[Secrets in Kubernetes](https://kubernetes.io/fr/docs/concepts/configuration/secret/) are used to store sensitive data, like password, keys, certificates and token.
 Secrets are encoded in base64 and automatically decoded when they are attached and read by a Pod.

 A secret in Kubernetes cluster is encoded in base64 but not encrypted!

-Theses data are "only" encoded so if a user have access to your secrets, he can simply `base64 decode` to see your sensitive data (`kubectl get secret my-secret -o jsonpath="{.data.password}" | base64 -D` for Mac and `--decode` instead of `-D` for Linux platform).
+Theses data are "only" encoded so if a user have access to your secrets, he can simply execute a `base64 decode` command to see your sensitive data (`kubectl get secret my-secret -o jsonpath="{.data.password}" | base64 --decode`).

 As the secrets aren't encrypted, it can be unsecure to commit them to your Git repository.